Connor-Staples/math.rs/README.txt

-A collection of math related functions that I created for uses
+A collection of math related functions that I created for use